bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

 Run ```cargo run``` again.
 The Bevy dependencies should start building.
 This will take some time as you are essentially building an engine from scratch.
 You will only need to do a full rebuild once.
 Every build after this one will be fast!

+If something went wrong, check out our [troubleshooting section](/learn/book/troubleshooting/) or [ask for help on our Discord](https://discord.com/invite/gMUk5Ph).

 Now that we have our Bevy project set up, we're ready to start making our first Bevy app!